Since before I can remember, I’ve been afraid.

 My girlfriend and I broke up over the weekend.

-Throughout the week I was facing the reality that my apartment was going to be torn down.
+And throughout the week I was facing the reality that my apartment was going to be torn down soon.

 My life became dark as the clouds of shock, pain, loss and uncertainty rolled in.